Publish 4 August 2022

 An ultrasound of my liver and gallbladder is unremarkable.
 An MRI focuses on the relatively healthy L-4 and L-5 lumbar region exhibiting incipit arthritis and minor protrusion without stenosis.
 This led to a pain management referral.
 Suspecting facet joint syndrome, spinal epidurals relieved most pain sensation for 18 months.

-When the pain resumes, the osteopath issued temporary disabled placards and suggests more epidurals.
+When the pain resumed, the osteopath issued temporary disabled placards and suggested more epidurals.
 Immobility results in weight gain so I receive a referral to 6 weeks of weight management classes.
 Weight loss does not eliminate the pain.

 Abdominal Pain

 Abdominal pain became another seemingly unrelated symptom.
 This led to a gastroenterologist referral.
-His desire was to perform upper and lower endoscopy.
+He desired to perform upper and lower endoscopy.
 However, the pandemic hit and postponed elective medical procedures and surgeries.

 Two years later, with daily NSAIDs the norm, I break the cycle of referrals by changing health plans—or so I think.
 During the first visit, a new symptom shines light on a diagnosis—hematuria.
 A 3D CT scan of the digestive system reveals an oblong kidney stone measuring between 7 and 10.3 millimeters (0.4 inches).
 This explains the backache, abdominal pain, nausea, and blood in the urine.